NVIDIA/aistore/downloader/README.md

 >
 > Also, see [AIS API](/aistore/docs/http_api.md) for details on how to create, destroy, and list storage buckets.
 > For Python-based clients, a better starting point could be [here](/aistore/docs/overview.md#python-client).
-> Error is returned when provided bucket does not exist.

 ------------